daCyberpunk/dated_news/Documentation/Github/General.md

 3. Press the link *Edit the whole template record* and switch to the tab Includes.
 4. Select *Dated News (dated_news)* at the field Include static (from extensions):

+## jQuery
+If no jquery is included on your page, you need to set the following TypoScript option: `plugin.tx_news.settings.dated_news.includeJQuery = 1`.
+The Extension then will include it by itself.

+## cHash Parameter
+> You have to exclude parameter for chash calculation in Installtool.
+Otherwise it won't work.

+Go to Installtool -> All configuration and loog for the option "[FE][cHashExcludedParameters]" There you have to add: `tx_news_pi1[newApplication],tx_news_pi1[title]`

 ## Page Structure
 ### Recommendation